switch2osm/switch2osm/serving-tiles/updating-as-people-edit-pyosmium.md

     */5 *  *   *   *     /usr/local/sbin/call_pyosmium.sh >> /var/log/tiles/run.log

 The script checks that it is not already running before trying to apply updates, so can run it fairly frequently; in this case every 5 minutes.

+It's a good idea to clear the "pyosmium is running" flag when renderd is restated.
+To do that:

+    sudo nano /usr/lib/systemd/system/renderd.service

+and add:

+    ExecStartPre=rm /var/cache/renderd/pyosmium/call_pyosmium.running

+in the "[Service]" section.
+Then:

+    sudo systemctl daemon-reload
+    sudo systemctl restart renderd